-Irish artist Robert Ballagh, who designed the set to Riverdance, celebrates his 74th birthday today, September 22.
+Irish artist Robert Ballagh, who designed the set for Riverdance, celebrates his 75th birthday today, September 22.

-Happy 74th birthday to Robert Ballagh, famed Irish artist, painter, and designer, who designed the set used in the famous Irish dance show Riverdance!
-Celebrated for his hyperrealistic renderings of well-known Irish figures, today on his birthday, September 22, we look back at the might of the artist with a piece published in 2010 on the release of the Ciaran Carty biography "Citizen Artist."
+Happy 75th birthday to Robert Ballagh, famed Irish artist, painter, and designer, who designed the set used in the famous Irish dance show Riverdance!
+Celebrated for his hyperrealistic renderings of well-known Irish figures, we look back at the might of the artist with the below piece published in 2010 on the release of the Ciaran Carty biography "Citizen Artist."

 I’ve often called Robert Ballagh the perfect Dubliner.
 He married the city, walked it, photographed it, painted it, and Dublin in turn – no mean city – has embraced him.

 He recently completed a portrait of James Joyce for U.C.D.
 If Joyce were around, he would have a lot of respect for another Dublin, Ballagh’s Dublin, for Bobby has populated the city.

 What do I mean by that?
 He has painted everybody – politicians, artists, poets, musicians (Dublin is a great music town), architects, sportsmen, scientists.
 To be painted by Ballagh is an event.
 He negotiates the marriages of two minds – sitter and artist – with revelatory tact.
 He has left a record of Dublin at a certain era that is and will be an extraordinary window into the life of this city.
 Ballagh’s Dublin.